gbroxey/blog/wip5.md

 [^2]: I made all the diagrams on this page by hand in [Aseprite][aseprite].
 The hyperbola is a Bézier curve with points at $(1, 16), (2, 3), (3, 2), (16, 1)$.

 [^3]: Unless you're extremely patient.
 For $n = 10^{24}$ I estimated something like over two hours runtime for this more basic algorithm.
 It is pretty parallelizable though, if you're exceptionally lazy, since it has no memory requirement.

+[^4]: Or into trapeziums if you're British.

+[^5]: Actually you probably don't need $x$, but later you might be counting points of a specific form inside the trapezoid for which you may want information about the $x$ value.